midnightbreakfast/web/_src/pages/about.md

 **TK:** Taylor, this needs to be updated to link to the [submissions page](/submissions/) and also reflect the fact that we are now open for submissions.
 I think we should make this part a brief overview, with a link to the full Submissions page in the first paragraph...

-We are currently closed for writing submissions.
-Please check back, or [sign up for our newsletter](/signup/) to be notified once we've opened shop again.
+We're currently open for fiction, nonfiction, and interview submissions.
+For more info on what and how to submit, visit our [submissions page](/submissions/).

 Are you an illustrator interested in working with us?
 [We’d love to hear from you.](mailto:nevan@midnightbreakfast.com)